MBroadbent95/alien_invasion/README.md

 Planning:

 For this project, I followed the guide provided to me by the extremely helpful and well written "Python Crash Course 3rd Edition" by the talented Eric Matthes.
 Like with documentation, I would read the plan provided by PCC and then implement it piece by piece.
-There were complications along the way, such as filepath planning for reading documents.
+There were complications along the way, such as file path planning for reading documents.
 This clearly was not a problem for the author but just needed a workaround for my experience, you will see from the image below, my solution.

 ![Filepath Trouble](./images/filepath_trouble.png)